timothyk0908/unit-test-training-php/README.md

 3. Create EmployeeTest file, like EmailTest is setup and create test to assess a created Employee object is an instance of Employee
 4. Implement Employee constructor that constructs an Employee object with firstName, lastName and email ( the constructor will receive a string but the property should be set as an Email object ).
-5. Create 1 or 2 getter tests before generating them in Employee Class
+5. Create 1 or 2 getter tests before generating them in Employee Class.
+6. Create a test that uses receive full name of Employee, test fails, then create a getFullName() function in Employee that will make the test pass.
 6. Add a grossMonthlySalary property to Employee, create a test for its getter in EmployeeTest, then generate it in Employee class.
 7. Now we want to know the net salary of the employee, add a test that will get the net salary of the employee ( 55% of the gross salary ).
 7. Implement a simple getNetMonthlySalary in Employee, that will make the test pass.